science-of-learning-data-science/science-of-learning-data-science.github.io/README.md

 ### Lab Assignments
 * Most of our synchronous class time will be spent working in small groups to work on lab assignments that allow you to practice the concepts and skills covered in the Coursekata reading that was assigned for that week.
 * Most of our synchronous 'lecture' time will be spent working in small groups to work on lab assignments that allow you to practice the concepts and skills covered in the CourseKata modules assigned for that day.
-* All parts of each lab must be submitted via DataHub by 11:59pm PT on the due date listed on the course schedule to receive full credit.
+* All parts of each lab must be submitted via Canvas (Lab 1) or via DataHub (Labs 2-5) by 11:59pm PT on the due date listed on the course schedule to receive full credit.
+Before submitting your lab, please make sure that your lab runs "top to bottom" without any errors.
 * There will be no extensions for lab assignments.
 If you miss a lab deadline but would like to earn credit, submit the lab late.
 Late lab submissions will earn a maximum score of 50% (regardless of how late).
 * On very rare occasions, excused late submissions may be accepted if there is a medical/family emergency or bona fide religious conflict.
 Requests to submit these assignments late without penalty must be accompanied by documentation sent via email to Dr. Fan.
 * Lab assignments will be graded for completion and accuracy; however, demonstration of effort during class can attending your TA’s office hours may positively impact your lab grade, even when there are inaccuracies.